 3) Seek recommendations from your veterinarian and vet techs.

-Some vet techs provide pet sitting services for clients at a low cost.
-Many veterinarians, like those at Northside Animal Hospital, have a community bulletin board where pet services are advertised.
+Some vet techs provide pet sitting services for clients at a low cost but if they are unavailable many veterinarians such as my pet's veterinarians at Oyster River Veterinary Hospital located in Lee, New Hampshire, have a community bulletin board where pet services are advertised.

 4) Contact PSI (Pet Sitters International) for referrals.